KalidindiHemaTejaSri/SmartTaskSchedular/README.md

-# SmartTaskSchedular
+# Smart Expense Tracker

-A **desktop expense tracker application** built using **Java**, **JavaFX**, and **MySQL** for managing daily expenses with a clean user interface and useful visualizations.
+A JavaFX-based desktop personal finance management system built using Java and MySQL to manage daily income and expense transactions with interactive data visualization.

 ---

-## 📝 Description
+## 📝 Project Overview

-SmartTaskSchedular (Expense Tracker) allows users to:

-- Record daily expense and income transactions
-- View all expenses in a structured table
-- Filter transactions by date range
-- See category-wise breakdown using charts
-- Export transaction data to CSV

-This project demonstrates:
-✔ Java (OOP & JDBC)
-✔ Desktop UI with JavaFX
-✔ MySQL database integration
-✔ Data visualization with charts
+Smart Expense Tracker is a desktop application that allows users to record, manage, and analyze their financial transactions efficiently.

+The system provides a clean graphical interface and stores data securely in a MySQL database.

 ---

 ## 🚀 Features

-✔ Add new expense/income records
+✔ Add income and expense transactions
-✔ View all transactions
+✔ View all transactions in a structured table
-✔ Filter by date range
+✔ Filter transactions by date range
-✔ Category-wise pie chart visualization
+✔ Category-wise expense visualization using Pie Chart
-✔ Export data to CSV format
+✔ Export transaction data to CSV format

 ---